wolf99/Clawn/README.md

 count: 4
 ```

-A repeat expression is one that increments the counter variable while the `condition` is satisfied by setting `repeat `name of the counter variable`:`condition`, and repeats the following expression, returning a value in the same way as if and block.
+A repeat expression is one that increments the counter variable while the `condition` is satisfied by setting `repeat `name of the counter variable`:`condition, and repeats the following expression, returning a value in the same way as if and block.

 + See also.